-Kirsty Wark has spoken out on the subject of the menopause and HRT and has women are still "shockingly ill-informed" about what it actually is and how to deal with it.
+Kirsty Wark has spoken out on the subject of the menopause and HRT and says women are still "shockingly ill-informed" about what it actually is and how to deal with it.

 Now aged 62, Kirsty Wark has said she started on HRT after having a hysterectomy and her ovaries removed.
 But after a scare in 2002 when HRT and breast cancer were linked, she decided to come off medication and have a ‘hard’ menopause.